 Plan Your Visit

 Enjoy a live, immersive presentation in Pacific Science Center’s Willard Smith Planetarium.
 Blast-off to the outer reaches of the universe, or explore the planets in our own solar system.
 Discuss current astronomy news and learn about recent discoveries.
-Tickets to our planetarium are free with purchase of general admission.
-Get your tickets at our box office when you arrive, or stop by the Information Desk in Building 1 during your visit.
-You may also get your tickets online or call (206) 443-2001 for ticket information.
+Each show is live and presenters can modify the program based on interest.
+There is always something different to experience!

-- Planetarium shows are included in admission but seating is limited so tickets are required.
+- Planetarium shows are included in general admission but advance tickets are required due to limited seating.

 Current Planetarium Shows

 Written with our youngest guests in mind this show is an opportunity for children of all ages to be introduced to the wonders of astronomy.
 Guests interact with the sky in the planetarium through dance, song and storytelling.
 (15 minutes)